Gwaun-Cae-Gurwen: Pwll-y-Wrach

 At one time, almost all of the land of The Waun was owned by the Jones Family who also owned the "Pwll-y-Wrach Estate".
 It was run by the Head and later by their sons (and spouses).
 They still own parts of the land of the village but most has been sold off.
 Both farmhouses connected to the Estate are still standing.
 They are: Pwll-y-Wrach and Glangwrach.
-Pwll y Wrach is the main house where the head of the family lived.
+Pwll-y-Wrach is the main house where the head of the family lived.

-It is no longer a farming estate but remains to own much of the land in the village.
+It is no longer a farming estate but continues to own much of the land in the village.
 The name means the Witch's Pool in English, because of an old Welsh myth that the witches lived in it because of the greeny-blue colour and would sometimes come out to haunt the locals.